Course Code: GES719

 Review the math subjects that will be used on the job.
 This course will cover three sections of mathematics, and the formulas will become more advanced as you go.

 Dive in to Applied Physics and learn everything you need to know to successfully work in natural gas plant operations as it pertains to science.

 Cover best practices for electrical safety, including electricity needs for operators and technicians.
 You’ll also learn about heat exchangers, lubrication and bearings, industrial valves, and compressed air.

 Understand fundamental processes that you’ll apply on the job.
 Learn about basic process instrumentation and control, how to read process drawings, pump fundamentals, and how to operate centrifugal pumps.

 Receive an introduction to refining petroleum and distillation technology.
 Continue on to cover the basics of natural gas and drilling, and finally, you’ll finish the course by learning about additional gas plant operations.

-Upon successful completion of the program, you will be awarded a certificate of completion.
-In addition, you will receive an exam voucher for the TAP (Travel Agent Proficiency) test, offered by the Travel Institute (formerly ICTA), after successful completion of the program and financial obligation.
+Upon successful completion of the course, you will be awarded a certificate of completion.
+In addition, you will receive an exam voucher for the TAP (Travel Agent Proficiency) test, offered by the Travel Institute (formerly ICTA), after successful completion of the course and financial obligation.

 This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

 ed2go courses are non-credit, so they do not qualify for federal aid, FAFSA and Pell Grant.
 In some states, vocational rehab or workforce development boards will pay for qualified students to take our courses.
 Additionally, some students may qualify for financial assistance when they enroll, if they meet certain requirements.
 Financing is available from select schools.
 Learn more: https://www.ed2go.com/career/financial-assistance